Author: Jan Nijtmans <email@example.com> State: Final Type: Project Vote: Done Created: 06-Nov-2017 Post-History: Keywords: Tcl Tcl-Version: 8.7

 For linux64, the 'wideInt' type doesn't give any advantage, it is #ifdef'd out in the code.
 For Windows 64, since 'long' is the same as 'int', it would be an advantage to use __int64 for all internal number processing.
 Since __int64 calculations are just as efficient as int/long calculations on most (64-bit and 32-bit) processors, it would save all kinds of range checks in the Tcl code.
 That's the main gain of this TIP.

-Finally, for 32-bit systems, getting rid of 'wideInt' could give a small disadvantage on systems which split 64-bit calculations in terms of 32-bit calculations.
+Finally, for 32-bit systems, getting rid of 'int' could give a small disadvantage on systems which split 64-bit calculations in terms of 32-bit calculations.
 There 32-bit calculations could become slightly slower.

 Since the gain for 64-bit platforms (mainly Win64) is expected to be more than the possible loss on some 32-bit system, I still propose to follow this road.

 Another advantage of this change is maintainability of number handling.
 Currently the C code contains a lot of #ifdef's which check whether sizeof(long) is the same a sizeof(wideint).
-All those checks can be removed, so the number handling becomes identical on all platforms supported by Tcl.
+Most of those checks can be removed, so the number handling becomes almost identical on all platforms supported by Tcl.

 Merge 'int' and 'wideInt' Obj-type to a single 'int'.
 Make the following changes: